Ikechukwu-Unegbu/holberton-analytics-backend/README.md

 ## API and Integration Documentation
 This documentation contains API integration detailing how to frontend of this project was integrated to the backend.

+Words on the application architecture and thought experiments.

-More importantly, there is also integration doc detailing how to integrate Holberton Analytics into your web projects. **Click here to read doc** - [ReatJs](https://create-react-app.dev/)
+More importantly, there is also integration doc detailing how to integrate Holberton Analytics into your web projects. [**ReatJs**](https://create-react-app.dev/)